Pacers snap 4-game skid with 111-95 win over Pistons

 TIP-INS

-Pacers: Turner had 14 points and eight rebounds. … Indiana went 14 of 31 from 3-point range and shot 51% overall from the field.
+Pacers: Turner had 14 points and eight rebounds. … Indiana went 14 of 31 from 3-point range and shot 51% overall from the field. … McConnell had seven points, seven assists and six rebounds.

 Pistons: Dennis Smith Jr. played his first game for Detroit since being acquired in a trade with the New York Knicks.
 He scored four points in a reserve role. … Stewart made his first six shots from the field. … Blake Griffin scored 16 points.